Info and Resources for Undocumented Students

 I am an ally.
 How can I help?

-The NYU Dream Team is an active student organization that has worked to better our University and hosts a welcoming community of its own.
 The Center for Multicultural Education and Programs provides a community and year-round events, and can help connect you to educational resources.
 United We Dream also has a helpful list of what you can do with and for undocumented students.